If you’re experiencing inflamed gums and pain in the back of your jaw that’s becoming progressively worse, you may have impacted wisdom teeth.

 So, how long does it take to recover from wisdom teeth removal?

-Read on to learn what you need to know about your recovery timeline and what to expect after the procedure.
+Read on for some wisdom teeth removal recovery tips and to learn what you need to know about your recovery timeline and what to expect after the procedure.

 Immediately After a Wisdom Tooth Extraction

 So, what should you expect directly after the extraction is finished?

 Depending on the kind of anesthesia you’ve had, you’ll certainly feel a bit groggy (we’ve all seen those entertaining videos.)
 It’s essential that you have a friend or family member drive you home after your surgery.

 Refrain from touching your mouth in any way so that you don’t pull out the stitches or risk infection.
 Additionally, don’t brush or floss your teeth for 24 hours after the extraction, as this can cause bacteria and plaque to get trapped in the socket — leading to the potential for quite serious infections.

 You will not be able to eat solid foods for a minimum of 48 hours after your surgery.
 When you drink water, you should also avoid using straws as the suction can damage your sockets and pull out the stitches.